ywanyi/devdocs/mtf/mtf_entities/mtf_fixture-repo.md

 ---
 group: functional-testing-framework-guide
-title: Fixture Repository
+title: Fixture repository
 ---

 The repository stores pre-defined data for the fixture.
 It contains only data sets that are used in the test along with the associated field data.
-Repositories are stored in the `Repository` directory in the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} to which they belong.
+Repositories are stored in the `Repository` directory in the [module](https://glossary.magento.com/module) to which they belong.
-Reference to the repository is placed in the fixture {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} file in attribute named `repository`.
+Reference to the repository is placed in the fixture [XML](https://glossary.magento.com/xml) file in attribute named `repository`.

 In this topic you will learn how to create, use, and merge a repository.

 ## Create a repository for the entire fixture {#mtf_repository_create}

-Let's create a repository for the Widget fixture `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.
+Let's create a repository for the Widget fixture `<magento2>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.

 [More details about fixtures]({{ page.baseurl }}/mtf/mtf_entities/mtf_fixture.html).